SHŌGUN Season 2: Release Date, Cast, Story & Real History

 Continue Exploring SHŌGUN

 Written and maintained by the Following the Shogun Editorial Team.
-We research Sengoku- and Edo-era castles, battlefields, temples and historic sites on the ground, and organize how SHŌGUN's story compares with real history for travelers.
-Production details are based on official announcements as of 2026 and will be updated as more is confirmed.
+Last fact-check: August 4, 2026.
+We research Sengoku- and Edo-era castles, battlefields, temples and historic sites on the ground, and explain how SHŌGUN's fictional world relates to real history and places.
+Production reporting is checked first against FX and Disney announcements.
+Predictions and historical inferences are labeled separately.
 This page is part of the Inside SHŌGUN series on Following The Shogun.

 ☕ Support This Site